 whichever occurs first.

-2. Time allowed for employers etc. to comply with regulation 6
+2. Time allowed for employers etc. to comply with r.
+6

 A person who immediately before the commencement of these regulations was employing or remunerating a person to engage in timber harvesting in a State forest or timber reserve or in the transport of log timber harvested in a State forest or timber reserve may continue to do so without complying with regulation 6 until —